-Entegris, Inc. is a leading supplier of advanced materials and process solutions for the semiconductor and other hightechnology industries.
-Our mission is to help our customers improve their productivity, performance and technology by providing solutions for the most advanced manufacturing environments.
+Entegris, Inc. is a leading supplier of advanced materials and process solutions for the semiconductor and other high-technology industries.
+Our mission is to help our customers improve their productivity, performance and technology by providing enhanced materials and process solutions for the most advanced manufacturing environments.
 We leverage our unique breadth of capabilities to create mission-critical microcontamination control products, specialty chemicals and advanced materials handling solutions that maximize manufacturing yields, reduce manufacturing costs and enable higher device performance for our customers.